hassanahmadkhani/TPC_DS_Bench_Data/README.md

-hive-testbench
+TPC_DS_Bench_Data
 ==============

-A testbench for experimenting with Apache Hive at any data scale.
+A data generator for benchmarking with Apache Hive/Impala at any data scale.

 Overview
 ========

-The hive-testbench is a data generator and set of queries that lets you experiment with Apache Hive at scale.
-The testbench allows you to experience base Hive performance on large datasets, and gives an easy way to see the impact of Hive tuning parameters and advanced settings.
+The TPC_DS_Bench_Data is a data generator and set of queries that lets you experiment with Apache Hive at scale.
+The TPC_DS_Bench_Data allows you to experience base Hive performance on large datasets, and gives an easy way to see the impact of Hive tuning parameters and advanced settings.

 Prerequisites
 =============